spacedriveapp/spacedrive/CONTRIBUTING.md

 xcrun: error: unable to lookup item 'PlatformPath' from command line tools installation xcrun: error: unable to lookup item 'PlatformPath' in SDK '/Library/Developer /CommandLineTools/SDKs/MacOSX.sdk'
 ```

-Ensure that macOS is fully updated, and that you have XCode installed (via the app store).
+Ensure that macOS is fully updated, and that you have Xcode installed (via the app store).

 Once that has completed, run `xcode-select --install` in the terminal to install the command line tools.
 If they are already installed, ensure that you update macOS to the latest version available.